 Other Structures - If your property has other buildings on it, aside from your home, your policy will refer to them as related private structures.
 Your homeowners insurance will cover the cost of rebuilding or repairing those structures if they're damaged or destroyed by a covered peril.
 This includes detached garages, sheds, and other additional buildings (excluding any that are used for farming or other business operations) on your property - even your fence.

 Personal Liability - Accidents happen.
 The personal liability section of your policy protects you or covered family members (named insureds) living at your property, against lawsuits for injuries or property damage, up to a certain amount.
+For added protection beyond your policy limits, adding a Personal Umbrella to your CFM Homeowners insurance could be beneficial.

 Additional Living Expenses (ALE) - This beneficial coverage saves the day when you're unexpectedly displaced from your home due to a loss by a covered peril on your homeowners policy.
-For example, if your home gets damaged or destroyed by a fire and is deemed uninhabitable, your additional living expense coverage will reimburse you for reasonable expenses incurred during the time period that you are away from your destroyed home (hotel stay, food, and other personal items), up to a certain amount and with certain restrictions.
+For example, if your home gets damaged or destroyed by a fire and is deemed uninhabitable, your Additional Living Expense coverage will reimburse you for reasonable expenses incurred during the time period that you are away from your destroyed home (hotel stay, food, and other personal items), up to a certain amount and with certain restrictions.

 Standard Homeowners Insurance Policies Don't Cover